Skip to content. | Skip to navigation

 SPEAKER

-"Chronicles and Social Memory in Sixteenth-Century Bologna" Paper to be delivered at the Annual Conference organized by the International Society fro Cultural History on the topic "Cultural Histories: Close Readings, Critical Syntheses", Turku, Finland, May 26-30 2010
+"Chronicles and Social Memory in Sixteenth-Century Bologna."
+Annual Conference organized by the International Society for Cultural History on the topic "Cultural Histories: Close Readings, Critical Syntheses", Turku, Finland, May 26-30 2010.

 “Tasso’s letter to Mercuriale (1583): melancholy between medicine and magic.”
 Renaissance Society of America Conference, Los Angeles, March 19-21, 2009.